jakubkovac/Iris/README.md

 # Iris

 ## TODO
-jakubkovac.json is not in synced.
+jakubkovac.json is not up to date.
 Change it in the next iteration.

 ![](layer0.png)
 ![](layer1.png)